eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 *Figure 3: State-chart of PID*

-There are three possible transitions from a valid PID: it is delete by the user, it automatically expires, by passage to the ‘validity end date’ or it is actively revoked by its Provider.
+There are two possible transitions from a valid PID: it automatically expires, by passage to the ‘validity end date’ or it is actively revoked by its Provider.
 Expiration and revocation are essentially independent transitions.
-Once PID is expired, deleted or revoked, it cannot transition back to valid.
-Update of PID (i.e., because of a name change) always requires re-issuing.
+Once PID is expired or revoked, it cannot transition back to valid.
+If a change needs to be made to the PID (i.e., because of a User name change), the PID Provider SHALL always issue a new PID.

 #### 4.2.3 EUDI Wallet Solution Lifecycle